Households £400m in energy debt despite heatwave

 This comes despite the UK experiencing one of the hottest summers on record.
 But uSwitch said the higher levels of debt in 2018 follow an “unprecedented” number of price hikes from suppliers due to rising wholesale costs.

-Since January, 32 energy providers have announced 55 price rises, adding nearly £900m a year to domestic energy bills.
+Since January, 32 energy providers have announced 55 price rises, adding nearly £900m a year to domestic energy bills that are charging for heating, cooling, water, and electricity.

 As such, two in five (41%) billpayers, the equivalent of 11 million households, said they’re worried about how they will afford to pay for gas and electricity this winter.